DHS, DOJ partner with community group to tackle rise in gun violence

 Congress has tried before to address police-community relations at the federal level.

 Last year, the House passed a bill named after George Floyd that aimed to stop racial profiling by police and increase accountability over police misconduct.
-But it failed in the Senate.
+But the bill failed in the Senate.

 The Department of Homeland Security said it’s building trust by sharing more intelligence with police and the public.

-“The reality is that we can only strengthen and rebuild the bonds of trust by our actions,” said Secretary Alejandro Mayorkas, U.S. Department of Homeland Security.
+“The reality is that we can only strengthen and rebuild the bonds of trust by our actions,” said Secretary of the Department of Homeland Security, Alejandro Mayorkas.

 This includes working with more faith-based groups and schools to help prevent violence.

-“We need to work as a community to address the threats to our community.
-Trust is essential to our success,” said Secretary Mayorkas.
+“We need to work as a community to address the threats to our community trust is essential to our success,” said Mayorkas.

 MovementForward said this nationwide effort includes forums and town halls, peace and unity marches, and other activities that focus on problem-solving.